Health revelations you need to know in each issue of the Harvard Health Letter

 Scientific breakthroughs, new medical revelations, latest surgery techniques, new takes on tried-and-true remedies.
 In every issue of the Harvard Health Letter, you’ll get practical, instructive health information to keep you active, independent and vibrant as you age.
 Readers recently read about:

 Ways to lower your blood sugar without going to the gym.
-Short, but frequent walking breaks – as brief as two mintues every half hour – can lower blood sugar.
+Short, but frequent walking breaks – as brief as two minutes every half hour – can lower blood sugar.

 Other big benefits of vitamin D. In addition to strengthening your bones, vitamin D may protect against autoimmune diseases like multiple sclerosis, as well as colon cancer and heart disease.

 Laughter really is the best medicine.
-It’s been found to lower levels of stress hormones, reduce inflammation in the artieries, and increase “good” HDL cholesterol.
+It’s been found to lower levels of stress hormones and reduce inflammation.

 The critical test many doctors never order.
 Doctors are often so busy screening for heart and lung problems that they may never screen for mobility problems.
 However, it's a critical test, because it can make the difference between living at home or living in a facility.